Icinga/icinga2/doc/6-advanced-topics.md

 	icinga2-build-ca

-Please make sure to export a varialbe containing an empty folder for the created CA-files
+Please make sure to export a variable containing an empty folder for the created CA-files

 	export ICINGA_CA="/root/icinga-ca"